JetBrains/intellij-sdk-docs/topics/ui/controls/tabs.md

 Use title capitalization for tab labels.

 Make the label short, preferably no more than 3 words.
-Avoid generic words, such as "General" or “Advanced”.
+Avoid generic words, such as "General" or "Advanced".
 See [Writing short and clear](writing_short.md).

 ![](02_naming.png)